gvanrossum/gvanrossum.github.io/essays/scopes.md

 ## Context

-Identifiers can occur in several different _contexts_:
+Variables (and attributes) can occur in several different _contexts_:

 - _Load context_: uses a variable that must be bound elsewhere
 - _Store context_: binds, rebinds or unbinds a variable